Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 ## Objectives

 - Implement the Controlled Component Pattern
     - Use forms and form data in React
 - Build an app that works with a public API
-- Build system to handle network errors gracefully
+- Build a system to handle network errors gracefully
 - Use conditional rendering patterns in React

 ## Introduction

 The demo project is a simple web app that displays weather data.
 You'll need to make an account and get a valid API key.

-The project needs to accept user input for a zipcode.
+The project needs to accept user input for a zip code.
 Text input and other form elements use a special pattern in React called the Controlled Component.

 ## Getting Started

-Follow the instructions to setup and run the demo project.
+Follow the instructions to set up and run the demo project.

 - Download or fork the [project](https://github.com/Product-College-Labs/react-api-project)
 - Make an account with [OpenWeatherMap.org](https://home.openweathermap.org/)
     - Go to your profile page: API Keys
     - Generate and copy your API key
     - Add the following to the '.env' file:

 `REACT_APP_OPENWEATHERMAP_API_KEY=YOUR_API_KEY_HERE`